Back

 \(\displaystyle{\text{Slope}}={\text{m}}=\frac{\text{rise}}{\text{run}}=\frac{{\text{y}}_2-{\text{y}}_1}{{\text{x}}_2-{\text{x}}_1}\)

-We have two points,\(\left ( -5,10 \right )\) and \(\left ( -3,4 \right )\).
-We will choose \(\left ({\color{Red} -5},{\color{Red} 10} \right )\) as point one and \(\left ({\color{Blue} -3},{\color{Blue} 4} \right )\) as point two.
-(It does not matter which is point one and which is point two as long as we stay consistent throughout our calculations.)
-Now we can plug the points into our formula for slope:
+You have two points,\(\left ( -5,10 \right )\) and \(\left ( -3,4 \right )\).
+For this example, choose \(\left ({\color{Red} -5},{\color{Red} 10} \right )\) as point one and \(\left ({\color{Blue} -3},{\color{Blue} 4} \right )\) as point two.
+(It does not matter which is point one and which is point two as long as you stay consistent throughout the calculations.)
+Input the points into the formula for slope:

 \(\displaystyle\frac{{\text{y}}_2-{\text{y}}_1}{{\text{x}}_2-{\text{x}}_1}=\frac{{\color{Blue}4}-{\color{Red}10}}{{\color{Blue}-3}-({\color{Red}-5})}\)